snunof/c-sharp-unity/README.md

 About
 =====

-Have you ever heard about the legendary game programmer Jaejung Kim?
+Have you ever heard about Jaejung Kim?
 If not, you will see from now.

 ## Author
-Jaejung 'the game' Kim#(inspired by C#)
+Jaejung Kim